615349/graphQL_training/README.md

 You will need to run 'yarn' in the folder to install the dependencies.

-To start the server, run 'node main.js'.
+To start the server, run './node_modules/nodemon/bin/nodemon.js main.js'.

+If there is any change in server side, no need to restart server manually.